EPFO hikes interest rate on employees' provident fund to 8.15% for 2022-23

-The retirement fund body Employees’ Provident Fund Organisation (EPFO) has hiked the interest rate on employees' provident fund to 8.15 per cent for 2022-23 from 8.1 per cent a year ago.
+Employees Provident Fund (EPF) Interest Rate 2022-23: The retirement fund body Employees’ Provident Fund Organisation (EPFO) has hiked the interest rate on employees' provident fund to 8.15 per cent for 2022-23 from 8.1 per cent a year ago.

 In March 2022, EPFO had lowered the interest on EPF for 2021-22 to an over four-decade low of 8.1 per cent for its about five crore subscribers, from 8.5 per cent in 2020-21.